Clefyvivek/Employee_performance_and_productivity-/README.md

 | **Leadership Development** | Launch mentorship and leadership training for young/inexperienced managers.
 Standardize promotion criteria across departments. | Build a sustainable leadership pipeline, improve morale, and ensure fair career progression. |
 | **Executive & Strategic Oversight** | Review budget allocation in cost‑heavy departments (Ops $7.62M salaries).
 Introduce wellness programs to reduce sick leave and monitor overtime hotspots in IT. | Optimize costs, improve employee well-being, reduce absenteeism, and overtime dependency. |

+### Key Imapact:

+These recommendations strengthen fairness, efficiency, and resilience across the workforce.
+By aligning pay with performance, balancing workloads, and investing in leadership development, the company can reduce risks of burnout, inequity, and capability gaps while building a sustainable talent pipeline.

 ### Limitations and Next Steps:
-- Data is limited for August 2024 for employees
+- Data is limited for 2024 for employees
--
--
+- No resignation date column in the dataset
+- Future: Integrate Python/Tableau for interactive dashboards or ML predictions.

 ### How to Run:
 - Clone the repository